Sruthisl94/Healthcare-data-analysis/README.md

 ## Summary
 ## Data Cleaning
 The dataset was cleaned using Python, which involved removing 534 duplicate rows to ensure the integrity and accuracy of the analysis.
+The analysis is done using bot python adn SQL.

 ## Findings
 ## Common Medical Condition: